2020 Art for Social Change Competition Submissions

 97 Years Back

-Submitted by Sovann Robinson (Fine Arts Choice Award)
+Submitted by Sovann Robinson (Fine Arts Choice Award Winner)

 Artist’s Statement: This garment/wearable art piece juxtaposes two local examples of white supremacy, 96 years apart, and highlights how racism has evolved and persisted in our community, both socially and in government.
 The piece features imagery from a 1923 Ku Klux Klan cross burning in Colfax, Washington, an event described as “spectacular and inspiring” by the Watcher on the Tower, the Seattle Klan newspaper.